playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 Here, you'll notice that the `<tbody>` isn't under `<table>`, it's under a `<file-table-body>` in between those two elements.
 Similarly, `<tr>` isn't under `<tbody>`, it's under `<file-item>`.

-These changes to the markup are not allowed or understood by the HTML specificiation, which is why our table is formatted so weirdly.
+These changes to the markup are not allowed or understood by the HTML specification, which is why our table is formatted so weirdly.

 Instead, our markup needs to look like this: